josefs/Gradualizer/README.md

 # Usage

-To run gradualizer as from the command line:
+To run Gradualizer from the command line:

 * Compile the project as an escript:

   `make escript`

-* Run gradualizer:
+* Run Gradualizer:

   `gradualizer`

-To run gradualizer from the Erlang shell:
+To run Gradualizer from the Erlang shell:

 * Compile the project by: